JackSzwergold/ArsAurum-Main/user/pages/01.home/default.md

 And that was cool for a while.
 But then the realization of “What the heck am I doing?” comes up.

-What I started to realize is that all the _Royal Journal_ was, was really a testament to my position as a privileged white man picking up discarded notes left behind by others, scanning them in an posting it for everyone in the world to (potentially) access.
+What I started to realize is that all the _Royal Journal_ was, was really a testament to my position as a privileged white man picking up discarded notes left behind by others, scanning them in a posting it for everyone in the world to (potentially) access.

 This was hammered home when sometime in 2001 I got an email from the author of one of those discarded notes asking me why I posted it online.
 I explained that I find random things that seem interesting and then scan them in and post them online.
 Their only response was, “Weird…”